cooijmanstim/cooijmanstim.github.io/_posts/2017-04-17-more-contiguous-masking.md

 \Pr(k | p) = \binom{n}{k} p^k (1 - p)^{n - k}
 $$

-If only we could find some prior distribution over $p$ to make the expectation uniform...
+If only we could find some prior distribution over $p$ to make the expectation uniform, i.e. we want that

 $$
 \int_0^1 \Pr(k | p) \Pr(p) dp = \frac{1}{n + 1}